 - Enable or disable access for all users

 - The checkbox to the left of each file system location is used to control whether or not it should be available to users.
 Access is enabled by default.
 For example, in a CLC Workbench connected to the CLC Server, each enabled location is visible in the Navigation Area.
 Unchecking this box and saving the configuration makes the location unavailable for use.
 Disabled locations are not be visible in a CLC Workbench Navigation Area.

 Figure 3.1: File system location settings.
 The checkmark to the left of a configured location indicates it is available for use by those logged into the server.
-Internal data compression is enabled by default.
-This setting applies to all configured file system locations.
+Permissions are not enabled by default.
+Internal data compression, which applies to all configured file system locations, is enabled by default.